 Constructed in the Qianlong era (1711-1799) of the Qing Dynasty (1636-1912), the building was originally a meeting place for businessmen.
-At the venue, there is temple worshipping Kuan Tai (or Guan Yu, a general in ancient China) and the God of Wealth, so it is also known as Kwan Tai Temple.
+At the venue, there is temple worshipping Kuan Tai (or Guan Yu, a general in ancient China) and the God of Wealth, so it is also known as Kuan Tai Temple.
 Its function as a meeting place used to co-exist with its worshipping purpose, but now serves only as a temple.

-- Rua Sul do Mercado de São Domingos, Macao - 9am-6pm
+- Rua Sul do Mercado de São Domingos, Macao - O 9am-6pm

-Holy House of Mercy
+Headquarters Building of the Holy House of Mercy of Macao